escottalexander/zetaglest-data/README.md

 multi-player cross-platform 3D real-time strategy (RTS) game, where you control the armies of one of eight different factions: Tech, Magic, Egypt, Indians, Norsemen, Persian, Elves or Romans.
-The game is played in one of 17 naturally looking settings, which, like the unit models, are crafted with great attention to detail.
+The game is played in one of 17 natural looking settings, which, like the unit models, are crafted with great attention to detail.
 A lot of additional game data can be downloaded from within the game at no cost.